LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Factors are used to store data which may be grouped in categories (categorical data).
 Specifying data as categorical allows R to properly handle the data and make use of functions specific to categorical data.

-To create a factor from a vector we use the **factor()** function.Note that the factor now has an additional component called **"levels"** which identifies all categories within the vector.
+To create a factor from a vector we use the **factor()** function.
+Note that the factor now has an additional component called **"levels"** which identifies all categories within the vector.

 ```r